Gnivrianno/-Legacy-Mini-Web-Project/README.md

 # -Legacy-Mini-Web-Project
-This is an old project to showcase my mini game project the game was created with strawberry prologue
+This is an old project to showcase my mini game project.
+The game was created with strawberry prologue